Claude Code - When to use task tool vs subagents

 - Main thread coordinates git operations

-This pattern can significantly reduce refactoring time compared to sequential processing, though tokens typically increase 3-4x.
+This pattern can significantly cut refactoring time compared to sequential processing, though tokens typically increase 3-4x.
 Sometimes that trade-off is worth it.

-The worst one?
-No visibility into running Tasks.
-You fire off 10 parallel operations and then… wait.
+Task tool gotchas: No visibility into running Tasks.
+You fire off 10 parallel operations and then wait.
 No progress bars, no intermediate output, nothing until they all complete or timeout.
-GitHub issue #3013 has been requesting progress tracking for months.
+Users have been requesting better progress tracking in GitHub discussions for months.

 Task results can be truncated.
 When a Task returns findings from 100 files, you might only see summaries.
-The full context doesn’t transfer back - just what the Task decides is important.
-Critical details like stack traces can be lost this way.
+Critical details like stack traces can get lost in the handoff.

 No error recovery within Tasks.
-If Task 7 of 10 fails, the others continue, but Task 7 won’t retry or provide detailed failure info.
-You get a generic “task failed” message.
+If Task 7 of 10 fails, the others continue, but Task 7 won’t retry or provide useful failure info.
+Generic “task failed” and nothing more.

-The worst surprise?
-Subagents can’t see each other’s work.
-You can’t have a designer agent pass specs to a coder agent directly.
+Subagent surprises: Subagents can’t see each other’s work.
+You can’t have a designer agent pass specs directly to a coder agent.
 Everything routes through the main thread, adding latency and token overhead.

 Configuration drift is real.
-That carefully tuned subagent you created six months ago?
-Its behavior subtly changes as Claude’s base model updates.
-Best practice is to version control agent configs and test them regularly.
+That carefully tuned subagent from six months ago?
+Its behavior shifts subtly as Claude’s base model updates.
+Version control your agent configs and test them periodically.

 The 20k token overhead isn’t negotiable.
-Even a subagent that just reads one file and returns “LGTM” costs you 20k tokens.
+Even a subagent that reads one file and returns “LGTM” costs 20k tokens.
 For small tasks, staying in the main thread is 10x cheaper.

 Question 1: Will I run this exact operation again?

-Question 2: Do I need to search/read more than 10 files?
+Question 2: Do I need to search or read more than 10 files?

 Question 3: Must operations share context?

-The teams that fail with Claude Code are the ones designing elaborate multi-agent choreographies before writing a single line of code.
-It’s similar to how AI readiness assessments can lie to you - over-engineering before understanding the real constraints.
-The ones that succeed?
-They start simple, measure performance, then optimize only the bottlenecks that actually matter.
+The teams that fail with Claude Code design elaborate multi-agent choreographies before writing a single line of code.
+It’s similar to how AI readiness assessments can lie to you.
+Over-engineering before understanding the actual constraints.
+The teams that succeed start simple, measure performance, then fix only the bottlenecks that actually matter.

 Your token budget will thank you.
-Your deadlines will thank you.
+Your deadlines will too.
 Most importantly, you’ll ship features instead of debugging agent communication protocols.

 The real insight isn’t choosing between Tasks and subagents.
-It’s recognizing that the main thread - yes, boring, sequential, single-threaded you - is still the best orchestrator Claude Code has.
-Everything else is just a tool to help you move faster when you know exactly what you need.
+It’s recognizing that the main thread is still the best orchestrator Claude Code has.
+Everything else is a tool for moving faster when you know exactly what you need.
+When you layer this into a full project management system with persistent CLAUDE.md files and structured folder hierarchies, even non-code work benefits from the same parallel execution patterns.

 About the Author